DuckyMomo20012/image-n-crypt/README.md

 - Registration.
 - Login.
-- Storing image: app client encrypt image with RSA and send request to server to store image.
+- Storing image: app client encrypts the image with RSA and sends the request to the server to store the image.
   - Image encrypted is required to be **openable** and can't be recognized by attackers.
-- View image list.
+- View the image list.
-- Download image: client download encrypted images and decrypt it using user RSA private key.
+- Download image: client download encrypted images and decrypts it using the user's RSA private key.
   - Download one image.
   - Download all images.
-- Share image with others: other users can download image.
+- Share the image with others: other users can download the image.
-- After registration, account is created with these information:
+- After registration, an account is created with this information:
   - username.
   - ID.
-  - RSA public key (provided by client app for user after registration).
+  - RSA public key (provided by the client app for the user after registration).
-- Server connect with client by using REST api.
+- Server connects with the client by using REST API.

 <!-- Env Variables -->

 ### :key: Environment Variables

 To run this project, you will need to add the following environment variables to your .env file

 **App configs**